Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 Ubiquiti UniFi Wi-Fi system: Tips on hardware combo and broadband access

-While a UniFi console gives you lots of in-depth customization, the hardware options to build a Wi-Fi system with it can be less flexible than other brands, such as Asus AiMesh.
+While a UniFi console gives you lots of in-depth customization, the hardware options to build a Wi-Fi system with it can be less flexible than other brands, such as ASUS AiMesh.

 With UniFi, you get a primary console (router), namely a UniFi Cloud Gateway, and then add UniFi access points to it to build a Wi-Fi system.
 Two important things to note: